Why is endpoint protection important?July 4, 2021 | By Comodo

-However, as with any new technological approach, a network endpoint security has its own trade-offs, both in terms of money and changes in how IT handles issues.
+However, as with any new technological approach, a endpoint protection has its trade-offs, both in terms of money and changes in how IT handles issues.

-Facts to be considered before committing to a network endpoint security system:
+5 Facts to be considered before committing to an endpoint protection system:

 - This approach needs a more intelligent network, referring to investment in extra software and hardware beyond the security package itself.